The following topics will be covered in this blog :

-Read about Apache Spark from Big Data & Spark Training and be master as an Apache Spark Specialist.
+Learn about Apache Spark from this Big Data and Spark Training and be a master!

 Features of Spark SQL

-Let’s take a stroll into the aspects which make Spark SQL so popular in data processing.
+Let’s take a stroll into the aspects that make Spark SQL immensely popular in the data processing.

-- Integrated: One can mix SQL queries with Spark programs easily.
+- Easy to Integrate: One can mix SQL queries with Spark programs easily.
 Structured data can be queried inside Spark programs using either SQL or a Dataframe API.
 Running SQL queries alongside analytic algorithms is easy because of this tight integration.

-- Hive Compatibility: Hive queries can be executed in Spark SQL without any changes to be done.
+- Compatibility with Hive: Hive queries can be executed in Spark SQL as they are.